westernpenguin/gcm/README.md

 ## Who, why, and how
 Git ~~Crap~~ Collateral Manager is designed for developers who work primarily at the command line, especially when that work is spread across multiple repositories/projects and branches and leaves tons of ~~crap~~ collateral everywhere.

 Every project has its own way of being built.
 Perhaps you just call `make`; perhaps you call `cmake`; or perhaps you do five different calls with seven environment variables set and with nineteen options passed.
 Testing is in all likelihood worse.
 So what do we do?
 We stick a ton of project specific stuff in our .bashrc and start creating scripts in random places.
 We create random directories to house our test inputs and outputs.
-Gcm's purpose it to organize that ~~crap~~ collateral such that you can simply type `branch-build` or `branch-test` while controlling how much junk is in your initial environment.
+GCM's purpose it to organize that ~~crap~~ collateral such that you can simply type `branch-build` or `branch-test` while controlling how much junk is in your initial environment.

 If you already have a system of organization that you actually stick to or don't use bash, this project will probably not be useful to you.
 However, if you are like me and always end up with a mess, continue reading.
 ## Installation